Sachin Sengupta

-Sachindranath Sengupta (1891 - 1961), also known as Sachin Sengupta was a prominent Bengali playwright and the producer and director of theatrical plays in Calcutta, India.
+Sachindranath Sengupta (1891–1961), also known as Sachin Sengupta was a prominent Bengali playwright and the producer and director of theatrical plays in Calcutta, India.

+Works

 His works include the dramatization of the works of poets Rabindranath Tagore and Kazi Nazrul Islam.
 Some of his famous plays include- Raktakamal, Rashtrabirohi, Desher dabi.
 Sirajdullah was his most famous work.
 It was staged both as a Natak and Jatra all over Bengal and was very popular among the contemporary Bengali society.
 He had travelled Russia, China, Ceylon etc. as the part of the non governmental troupe.
 He died on 5 March 1961 (Bhupen Bose Avenue, Kolkata).

-Son's name- Rabindranath Sengupta, Surendranath Sengupta & Dipendra Sengupta/Dipen Sengupta (family lives in now Behala, Kolkata).